 Sending Changes to the Team Directory

-To check in a page or master, right-click it in the Pages or Masters pane and choose Check In.
-You can also access this this menu option by clicking the page or master's status icon.
+To check in a page or component, right-click it in the Pages or Components pane and choose Check In.
+You can also access this this menu option by clicking the page or component's status icon.

 Any changes you've made to items that don't require a check-out (as noted above) will be sent at this time, too.